Article

 Before we start estimating with Story Points, we must define what “1” means.

 As an independent unit of size, Story Points need a definition of what “1” means.
-Typically, we find a Story to use as a reference for size “1”.
+Typically, we find a Story that we can use as a reference for the size “1”.

 If you prefer a different heuristic for finding the size 1 Story, feel free to use it.
 Teams can agree on any way to find that “1” as long as it produces a reference Story.